Nodes 101

 Unstaked:

 Either way, you must actually run the node to earn anything.
-Simply owning a node key generates no revenue.
+Simply owning a node key earns no compensation.

-There's no such thing as a partially staked node—it's either staked or it's not.
+NOTE: There's no such thing as a partially staked node — it's either staked or it's not.

 What you need